 - Project webpage and awareness

 - Public Open Houses (in-person)

 - Community Survey (online and hardcopy)

 - Stakeholder Focus Groups (virtual)

 - Staff and Council Input (virtual)

-- Draft Master Plan Public Feedback Sessions (in-person)

 - Written Submissions

 The information and suggestions presented in this section should not be interpreted as recommendations.
 Community input has not been altered even in instances where comments may incorrectly reflect the Municipality's actual policies, practices or level of provision.